1st January 1968

 U.S. FLAT-TOP CAT ROADSHOW

 If anyone has any information whatsoever as to who The Alabama Shoestring Band were I would love to hear from them.
+They were from Bristol, that much I know, and they had previously made an appearance at the Sydenham Rave back in June of this year.
 As for Mr Flat Top, this would appear to be another soul revue featuring the aforementioned Mr Top though as to the origins of his real name, no-one is telling though he apparently started out with a band called The Soul System in 1966.
 This was a band that played the live circuit from 1967-1969 and, like The Traction, were extremely fluid, changing personnel frequently – from a 14-piece band in 1967, to a 12-piece and finally a 9-piece by 1969 with a large roster of musicians, most of which, it would appear, didn’t stay for very long.
-As well as starring singer US Flattop, the band also featured several guest singers over the years, as well as dancers, including Lorna and Lesley in late 1967, Jacqui and Sue in summer 1968 and Leroy and Jacqui in late 1968.
+As well as starring singer US Flattop, the band also featured several guest singers over the years, as well as dancers, including Lorna and Lesley in late 1967, Jacqui and Sue in the summer of 1968 and Leroy and Jacqui in late 1968.
 And that’s not all.
-They were billed as U.S.Flat Top’s Cat Roadshow for this gig but also went under a variety of other names such as The Cat Soul Packet, The C-A-T Band and sometimes just The C-A-T. In fact knowing the temporary nature of the group, I’m surprised they made it through to the end of the gig.
+They were billed as U.S. Flat Top’s Cat Roadshow for this gig but also went under a variety of other names such as The Cat Soul Packet, The C-A-T Band and sometimes just The C-A-T. In fact knowing the temporary nature of the group, I’m surprised they made it through to the end of the gig.

 22nd November 1968